elasticio/api-docs/source/includes/_auth-clients.md

-# Auth clients
+# Auth Clients

-In order to use an OAuth2 based component in the platform it is required to register a client at the authorization server.
-Upon the registration the authorization server issues the registered client a client identifier and a secret.
+In order to use an OAuth2 based Component in the platform it is required to register a client at the authorization server.
+Upon registration the authorization server issues the registered client an identifier (client identifier) and a secret.
 These client credentials are used to create a client using the following API.

-## Retrieve all auth clients
+## Retrieve All Auth Clients

 > Example Request: